openpass-sso/passport-openpass/README.md

 register your app with OpenPass.
 Once registered, a client ID and secret will be issued which are used by OpenPass to identify your app.

+#### Configure Strategy

+The OpenPass authentication strategy authenticates users using OpenPass.
+The strategy requires a verify callback, which accepts these credentials and calls done providing a user profileuser, as well as options specifying a client ID, client secret, and callback URL.

 ```js
 var OpenPassStrategy = require('passport-openpass');